ibm-cloud-docs/containers/cs_ingress_about.md

 <br />

 ## How does a request get to my app with Ingress in a classic cluster?
 {: #architecture-classic}

 ### Single-zone cluster
 {: #classic-single}

-The following diagram shows how Ingress directs communication from the internet to an app in a classic single-zone cluster:
+The following diagram shows how Ingress directs communication from the internet to an app in a classic single-zone cluster.
+{: shortdesc}

 <img src="images/cs_ingress_singlezone.png" width="800" alt="Expose an app in a single-zone cluster by using Ingress" style="width:800px; border-style: none"/>